Fish farming in South Australia: Criticism

 Fish farm nutrient pollution has impacted Louth Bay in southern Spencer Gulf, where it led to seagrass loss and algal blooms in the mid 2000s.
 Residents argued that the bay, which is semi-enclosed by Louth Island and Rabbit Island is a slow flushing system unsuitable for fish farming.

 In 2008, some recreational anglers expressed their disapproval of the industry, noting escapes of farmed fish, marine debris and the loss of amenity.

-In the 2010s, two proposals to establish as "Swim with the tuna" attraction outside Port Lincoln were made.
+In the 2010s, two proposals to establish a "Swim with the tuna" attraction outside Port Lincoln were made.
 A proposal for the north coast of Kangaroo Island did not proceed.
 It was opposed by conservationists.
 A similar proposal followed in 2015.
 Locals to the Encounter Bay region, most notably surfers, opposed the establishment of a tourist attraction based on Port Lincoln's "Swim with the Tuna" venture.
 A court challenge was mounted but was unsuccessful.
 The business is now operating near Granite Island as Oceanic Victor.

 The use of wild caught fish can impact the wider ecosystem by prey depletion.
 South Australian biotechnologist Andrew Ward has researched ways to mimic natural systems to derive feedstock from waste streams from other animal industries that could reduce or eliminate the need for wild caught fish in farmed fish feed.

 Marine debris is another form of pollution stemming from fish farming operations.
 While this cannot be mitigated entirely, operators engage with local communities with coast care projects and beach clean-ups as a means of offsetting their environmental impact.
 A Fitzgerald Bay resident described the smell of dead fish and marine debris as major disappointments of the industry's activity in upper Spencer Gulf between the late 1990s and 2012.